 If your content upload is taking a long time, here are some possible reasons and solutions:

-- MUA uploads are preferred but Individual file uploads are often quicker
+- Master Uploader Application uploads are preferred but Individual file uploads are often quicker

 - If loading Video files – are you uploading an ISO image?
 Or TS Video files?
 An ISO image is preferred over TS Video and will usually result in a faster upload.
 Check the file size.
 Large folders will sometimes fail before the upload is complete due to incomplete files structures.